 If you hook a timer like this one up to the hose that can go off six times a day then you will probably get great germination fairly quickly.

 The fact of the matter is that grass seeds need water, and they need water frequently.
-Simply watering them just once or twice a day isn’t enough and it sure can’t be considered overwatering… unless you are watering for too long each cycle.
+Simply watering them just once or twice a day whenever you remember to isn’t usually enough and it sure can’t be considered overwatering… unless you are watering for too long each cycle.

 How Soft Should the Ground Be

-Since they need the earth to be soft enough, watering it again and again is necessary.
-Multiple short cycles per day help newly formed roots penetrate the ground forming the foundation for healthy turf grass.
+Multiple short cycles per day on top of a loosened and most bed help newly formed roots penetrate the ground deeper forming the foundation for healthy turf grass.

 So, yes, you can overwater grass seeds.
 However, there are several things that can happen because of overwatering, such as: